The two section of iCons 2 meet at different times:

 If you are unsure about your Advanced Study plans, please email icons@cns.umass.edu to ask for advice.

-You must be able to articulate the following details in your plan, due April of your Junior year:
+You must be able to articulate the following details in your plan, due April of your junior year:

 View the 499-Y Honors Research Instructions and Contract and Registration Form